Services

 if (layer[engine]) {

-// Process i18n if you'd like to
+// Process i18n if you need to

 if (this.$t(layer.name)) layer.name = this.$t(layer.name)